BIT-MJY/Active_SLAM_Based_on_Information_Theory/README.md

 # Active-SLAM-Based-on-Information-Theory
-Information Theoretic Exploration with GP and BO
+Information Theoretic Exploration with Gaussian Process (GP) and Bayesian Optimization (BO)

 ## Overview
 Here is a simulation of infomation-theoretic exploration with python.
 ROS-based method is released by **Robust Field Autonomy Lab**.
 To make the principle and mechanism more clear for active slamer, I reproduce it with python and revise some functions.